LoLei/homepage/README.md

 ## CI

 Multiple checks are run automatically on each push to master and on pull requests from non-fork sources.
-A manual workflow can be triggered to build and publish the container image from the latest commit on master automatically to the Github Container Registry.
+When a version tag is pushed via bash2version, a workflow is triggered to build and publish the container image automatically to the Github Container Registry.
 In the future, an additional workflow may be added that uses this image to deploy it automatically to the Kubernetes cluster.